-- Explain clearly how the project includes a climate risk assessment, consideration of adaptation measures and beneficiaries estimation based on Climate-FIT (Adaptation). - See Section 3.4 "Reporting Climate Risk Assessments" for information to be included in preparatory investigation reports. - Based on the project details, consider the required personnel resources (person month) to conduct the climate risk assessment, consideration of adaptation measures and beneficiaries estimation.
+- Explain clearly how the project includes a climate risk assessment and consideration of adaptation measures based on Climate-FIT (Adaptation). - See Section 3.4 "Reporting Climate Risk Assessments" for information to be included in preparatory investigation reports. - Based on the project details, consider the required personnel resources (person month) to conduct the climate risk assessments and consideration of adaptation measures.

-2) Technical Cooperation Projects (technical cooperation project, SATREPS)
+2) Technical Cooperation Projects (Technical Cooperation Projects, Loan Account Technical Assistance)

-The Office for Climate Change will select candidate projects to be recommended for climate risk assessment, consideration of adaptation measures and beneficiaries estimation.
+The Office for Climate Change will select candidate projects to be recommended for climate risk assessment and consideration of adaptation measures.
 For technical cooperation projects, an assessment is to be made as to whether the technical cooperation activities being implemented are to lead to enhance adaptive capacity for current or future climate change.
-If a consultant is to be contracted for the project, the specifications of the project contracts are to state that climate risk assessment, consideration of adaptation measures and beneficiaries estimation will be implemented after the project commences.
+If a consultant is to be contracted for the project, the specifications of the project contracts are to state that climate risk assessment and consideration of adaptation measures will be implemented after the project commences.

-Even if the climate risk assessment, consideration of adaptation measures and beneficiaries estimation is going to be conducted after the start of project, it is recommended that information on climate hazard and vulnerability in the target country and region be gathered during the "Preparatory Survey for Cooperation", and consideration be given to the need to consider and incorporate climate risk assessment, consideration of adaptation measures and beneficiaries estimation at the project implementation stage.
+Even if the climate risk assessment and consideration of adaptation measures is going to be conducted after the start of project, it is recommended that information on climate hazard and vulnerability in the target country and region be gathered during the "Preparatory Survey for Cooperation", and consideration be given to the need to consider and incorporate climate risk and adaptation at the project implementation stage.